Florida's congressional districts

 Florida is divided into 28 congressional districts, each represented by a member of the United States House of Representatives.
-After the 2020 census, the number of Florida's seats was increased from 27 to 28, due to the state's increase in population, and subsequent reapportionment in 2022.
+After the 2020 United States census, Florida gained one seat, increasing from 27 to 28 districts.

+The current congressional district boundaries (Plan EOGPCRP2026) were passed by the Florida Legislature on April 29, 2026, and signed into law by Governor Ron DeSantis on May 4, 2026.
+On June 10, 2026, the Supreme Court of Florida allowed the map to remain in effect for the 2026 elections.
+These districts are the ones in use for the 2026 United States House of Representatives elections in Florida.

 Current districts and representatives

+This is a list of the United States representatives from Florida.
+The current members were elected under the prior (2023–2026) map.
+New members will be elected in November 2026 under the current (EOGPCRP2026) boundaries and take office in January 2027.

 Republicans have complete control of the congressional redistricting process in Florida, as any new maps are drawn and passed by the Republican-held state legislature and signed into law by the Republican governor.
-This has resulted in Florida’s maps being an ‘extreme’ partisan gerrymander in favor of the Republican Party, with few competitive districts.
+This has resulted in Florida's maps being an "extreme" partisan gerrymander in favor of the Republican Party, with few competitive districts.
 Despite challenges from groups such as the NAACP and Common Cause, the current map was upheld by a panel of judges from the United States District Court for the Northern District of Florida, which found that, while a partisan gerrymander, there was not sufficient evidence that the maps are a racial gerrymander.

-This is a list of United States representatives from Florida, their terms, their district boundaries, and the district political ratings according to the CPVI.
-The delegation has a total of 28 members, including 8 Democrats and 20 Republicans.
+While the map is a gerrymander, it is relatively compact, with a Reock score of 0.4639.